-Current projects include Iberian relations with Africa, Spanish-Portuguese cultural exchanges in the modern period, Iberian transoceanic frameworks, the cultural work of early modern land travel and navigation, Iberia in the Mediterranean World, Castilian, Catalan and wider European print cultures, Iberian forced labor histories, and migrant and emigrant communities.
+Current projects include Iberian relations with Africa, race and ethnicity in Iberian cities, Spanish-Portuguese cultural exchanges in the modern period, Iberian transoceanic frameworks, the cultural work of early modern land travel and navigation, Iberia in the Mediterranean World, Castilian, Catalan and wider European print cultures, Iberian forced labor histories, and migrant and emigrant communities.

 Our research is enhanced by the rich collections at Ohio State’s Thompson Library, which is ranked among the top ten public university research libraries and has a Hispanic area studies collection of over one million volumes.
 The Rare Books and Manuscripts Collection holds one of the most important Cervantes collections in the U.S. “Ohiolink” is one of the best interlibrary loan systems in the country.
 While training in the Dept. of Spanish and Portuguese, students are encouraged to develop graduate interdisciplinary concentrations in Medieval and Renaissance Studies, Film Studies, Folklore, Critical Theory, Performance Studies and Technology in the Humanities.

 Jonathan Burgoyne specializes in medieval Spanish literature.
 His most recent research examines the manuscript transmission and reception of didactic literature, particularly the works of Juan Manuel.
 He is the author of Reading the Exemplum Right: Fixing the Meaning of ‘El Conde Lucanor’ and El libro binario.
 His research interests also include food studies, translation theory, folk and wisdom literature, chivalric literature, and Mediterranean studies.
 He is currently working on a book project on wisdom literature, Translating Wisdom: Proverbs, Power and Play in Medieval Iberian Literature.
-Prof. Burgoyne is the Associate Director of the Center for Medieval and Renaissance Studies and Editor-in-Chief of La corónica.
-Elizabeth Davis specializes in literature and culture of early modern Spain (sixteenth and seventeenth centuries).
-Her research has focused on strands of a Spanish imperial culture that inform both lyric and epic poetry of the period, and she is the author of Myth and Identity in the Epic of Imperial Spain.
-Her current research focuses on the infrastructure and culture of early modern Spanish travel, on land and on the high seas.
-She has co-edited, with Elizabeth R. Wright, Calíope 2014, Vol. 19, No. 1, Special Issue: Mare Nostrum?: Navigating the Mediterranean Crosscurrents in Spanish Poetry.
-She is currently engaged in a book project, The Seafarer’s Bond: Risk, Transaction and Textual Circulation in the Spanish Atlantic World (1492-1650), that examines the cultural implications of written transactions (private letters and ones from Armada officers, shipwreck accounts, textual rephrasing of Spanish literature across the Spanish Atlantic, etc.).
-Professor Davis serves as President of the Society for Renaissance and Baroque Hispanic Poetry.
+Prof. Burgoyne is the Associate Director of the Center for Medieval and Renaissance Studies and Editor-in-Chief of La corónica: A Journal of Medieval Hispanic Languages, Literatures, and Culture, which is the publication of the MLA Forum, LLC Medieval Iberia.

 Rebecca Haidt specializes in eighteenth- and nineteenth-century Spanish cultural studies, with research foci on Madrid, popular, print and visual cultures, costume and material culture studies, gender and the body, urban studies, exchange and migration networks, and forced labor histories.
 She is the author of Embodying Enlightenment: Knowing the Body in Eighteenth-Century Spanish Literature and Culture (1998); Seduction and Sacrilege: Rhetorical Power in Fray Gerundio de Campazas (2002); and Women, work and clothing in eighteenth-century Spain (2011).
 Currently she is working on book-length study of early nineteenth century urban visual cultures, and a monograph on majos and majismo.